MileHacker Logo

 Choosing your mode of transport wisely makes a significant difference in your Guatemala City experience.

-For security and convenience, especially for first-time tourists, ride-sharing apps or official taxis remain the recommended options for most city travel.
+For safety and convenience, especially for first-first-time attendees, ride-sharing apps or official taxis remain the recommended options for most city travel.